maitrang85/budget-traveller-backend/README.md

 - Newest posts and comments will be placed on the main page and on the top to provide updated information.
 - Campsites can be filtered according to regions in Finland.
 - A map of the campsite location and its surrounding area to equip campers with necessary information for trip planning
-- Responsive UI that is beautifully fitted to both destop and mobile screens
+- Responsive UI that is beautifully fitted to both desktop and mobile screens